 Nodules Under the Skin

-Untreated gout can cause deposits of urate crystals under the skin called tophi.
-These feel like hard nodules, and they become painful and inflamed during gout attacks.
+Untreated gout can cause deposits of urate crystals under the skin (tophi).
+These feel like hard nodules and they become painful and inflamed during gout attacks.
 As tophi build up in joints, they can cause deformities and chronic pain, limit mobility, and eventually can destroy the joints entirely.
-The tophi may also partially erode through the skin and ooze with pus (weeping).
+The tophi may also partially erode through the skin and ooze with pus.

-Urate crystals can also build up in the kidneys, causing kidney stones and eventually affecting the kidney’s ability to filter waste products out of the body.
+Urate crystals can also build up in the kidneys.
+This can cause kidney stones and eventually affect the kidney’s ability to filter waste products out of the body.